live-by-unix/AccurateClock/README.md

 ## PWA support
 This perfectly supports PWA, service workers, sitemap.xml, and robots.txt.

+## API
+If you want a API click [here](https://github.com/live-by-unix/AccurateClock-API) to visit API GitHub

 ## See worker code
 To see the worker code, visit ```worker.js```